ghga-de/epic-docs/76-lynx-boreal/technical_specification.md

 ### Upload Controller Service (UCS)

 The UCS is responsible for two things:
-1. Cataloging individual files for a given study without knowing anything about studies or other business concepts.
+1. Cataloging individual files for a given file bundle without knowing anything about studies or other business concepts.
 2. Facilitating the actual upload of said files by:
    - Opening a new multipart S3 upload
    - Dispensing pre-signed part upload URLs
    - Completing/cancelling the S3 upload

-In the UCS, a study is represented by a minimalistic abstraction called a `FileUploadBox`, and a file is represented as a `FileUpload`.
+In the UCS, a file bundle is represented by a minimalistic abstraction called a `FileUploadBox`, and a file is represented as a `FileUpload`.
 The former offers a way to group file uploads, lock them for changes and check the uniqueness of the included file aliases.
 The latter offers specific file information and a way for other services to be aware of that file's existence.